ryuichiueda/ueda_blog2_contents/posts/20190908_opy_e/main.md

 It is clearly unsuitable for oneliner.

   However, Python has the list data type.
 Then AWK also treats fields of each line as elements of a list.
-So I thought the action of AWK can be replaced to the list operation of Python.
+So I thought the action of AWK can be replaced to the list of Python.

   I have implemented `opy` command, which works with this idea.
 This is an example.